dimensionhq/electric/README.md

 Electric, unlike your average package manager believes in incredible effeciency, and officially supports installing packages at the same time (not one after another).

-Built for today's systems and with good support for lower specced systems, Electric runs smoothly even on systems with as little as 2 Gb of RAM!
+Built for today's systems and with good support for lower specced systems, Electric runs smoothly even on systems with as little as 2 GB of ram!

 IMPORTANT: Since electric is in an alpha phase, it might not be completely stable yet.
 Feel free to open any issues or bug reports at [issues](https://github.com/TheBossProSniper/electric-windows/issues).